naz2001/TwiliQuest_JavaScript/README.md

 The TwilioQuest Program maintains a high-tech research facility,JavaScript Test Lab.
 They study the latest advancements in JavaScript technology.
 I, as an Operator, visited the station and review their security posture.

-These are all the everything in the JavaScript Test Lab for now!
+These are everything in the JavaScript Test Lab for now!